Visitor to Canada Health Insurance

 Do visitors to Canada need health insurance?

-Health insurance for visitors to Canada with pre-existing conditions
+Understanding health insurance for visitors to Canada with pre-existing conditions

 We’ve bought health insurance for parents visiting Canada that’s included pre-existing conditions.
 And while it’s more expensive than policies that don’t cover pre-existing conditions, it’s easy to get and there are a good amount of insurers to choose from.